vigneshreddy3129/CICD-Pipeline-Automation-using-Jenkins-Tomcat/README.md

- # Jenkins–Tomcat CI/CD Pipeline Automation
+ # CI/CD Pipeline Automation using Jenkins–Tomcat

  📌 Project Overview
 This project demonstrates **CI/CD pipeline automation using Jenkins** to build, test, and deploy a **Java web application** on **Apache Tomcat**.